Find Grad Schools

 46 Yearly Graduations

 University of Arkansas comes in at #4 on our list of the most popular colleges offering graduate certificates in teaching english as a second or foreign language/esl language instructor.
 Each year, around 27,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $10,500 per year.
+The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $7,875 per year.
 During the most recent year for which we have data, 46 people received their graduate certificate in teaching english as a second or foreign language/esl language instructor from UARK.
-About 86% of this group were women, and 21% were students from an underrepresented racial-ethnic group.
+Of these students, 90% were women and 14% were members of underrepresented racial-ethnic groups.

 #5